aritra-2506/Reconstruction-of-3D-CT-Volume-from-2D-X-ray-Images-using-Deep-Learning/README.md

 The final setup uses a 2D UNet, Adam optimizer, Decomposition + Reconstruction Loss and SSIM and PSNR as metrics.
 SSIM.png, PSNR.png and loss.png are stored in slices inside results folder.

-The maximum validation accuracy (SSIM) that was recorded was a little more than 71%.
+The maximum validation accuracy (SSIM) that was recorded was 72%.
 Slices 133.png, 166.png and 172.png which are the corrsponding slices out of 256 are stored in results folder.